 Heraclitus, a Greek philosopher, is quoted as saying "the only constant is change" and we believe this holds true in the world of M&A today.
 Perhaps we are changing only a small part of this industry but I enjoy being a river guide for the best Operators around the world as they think through ways to deepen their understanding of how to augment their career.
-This can often be accomplished without making a career change and done so through Board roles, co-investment opportunities and equity participation.
-I have enjoyed this privileged position to make thoughtful connections between the world’s best Operates and Private Equity investors and look forward to helping both groups work together to create this differentiated alpha – and to change (even a little bit) the world of M&A.
+This can often be accomplished without making a career change and done so through board roles, co-investment opportunities and equity participation.
+I have enjoyed this privileged position to make thoughtful connections between the world’s best operators and private equity investors and look forward to helping both groups work together to create this differentiated alpha – and to change (even a little bit) the world of M&A.

-Scott is a Partner at Lancor and has over 20 years of deal generation, M&A, financial services and executive recruiting experience.
+Scott Estill is a partner at Lancor and has more than 20 years of deal generation, M&A, financial services and executive recruiting experience.
 He leads Lancor's New York City office.

 Through Lancor's Advisory practice, Scott and his team assist private equity funds with originating and appraising potential transactions, sourcing industry experts for pre-acquisition due diligence, and finding backable senior management teams.

 Scott has worked within the banking and private equity ecosystem as a banker and by serving C-suite and board level multinational clients within the private equity and family office sectors.

 Prior to Lancor, Scott co-led the NY/North American office at Skill Capital and co-led the executive search while building their deal origination practice.
 Clients included Apax, Bain, Blackstone, GTCR, New Mountain, Warburg Pincus and others.